-Over the summer, there are a number of indoor and outdoor maintenance tasks to look after.
-To help you stay on top of them, we’ve included our handy checklist here:
+It’s officially summer!
+And over the summer, there are a number of indoor and outdoor maintenance tasks to look after.
+To help you stay on top of them, we’ve included our handy checklist here.

 - Monitor basement humidity and avoid relative humidity levels above 60 per cent.
 Use a dehumidifier to keep humidity down.

 - Clean or replace your air-conditioning filter, and clean or replace ventilation system filters if necessary.